CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 ![](img/FancyRenders/Subsurface/cornell.sphereInfrontOfLightLambertianReference.5000samp.png)

-_Lambertian Reference for the image below_
+_Object infront of the only light source in the scene.
+Lambertian Reference for the image below_

 ![](img/FancyRenders/Subsurface/cornell.sphereInfrontOfLight.subsurface.scatteringcoeff300.thetamin160.5000samp.png)

+_Object infront of the only light source in the scene.
 Another example of Subsurface Scattering with a scattering coefficient of 300; Entire coloration is due to the subsurface BxDF_

 The subsurface BxDF I implemented adds about 3ms of overall compute time per sample for an 800x800 pixel image.
 The subsurface BxDF I designed looks more interesting with other BxDFs such as specular because it becomes more subtle.
 If used as the only BxDF in the material it will default to a opaque lambertian with controllable intensity for the subsurface coloration.